Fuerza Regida – TU SANCHO. Lyrics Meaning: The Ultimate Forbidden Escape

 Ya dile al tonto que ya te vas

-Go on and tell that fool that you’re leaving
+Go tell that fool that you’re leaving

 Qué bonito chingarte en las nubes, bandida